BluestNerd/KatikaNaMe/README.md

-# KatikaNaMe
+# KatikaNaMe Project
-A guide for dancers to grow and build a career
+## A guide or tool for dancers to start, track and build a career.
-These are some content that I hope this guide provides to performming artists.
-Not just dancers.
-The aim is to help them grow in dance and, transferable skills, and help them stay consistent.
+These are some content that I hope to develop to help performing artists especially dancers, grow in their dance and, transferable skills, and help them stay consistent.

 - Introduction
   - Understanding Talent Management